Help your potential matches find common interests.

 medieval period is not my favorite at all).

-I regret that I didn't put much attention to my class of History of
+I regret that I didn't put much attention to my lecture about

 Mandatory titles for me: